sisinflab/Interpretability-of-BERT-Latent-Space-through-Knowledge-Graphs/README.md

 ## Citation

-If you use our work for your activities, please cite with the following:
+If you use our work for your activities, please cite us with the following:

 ```
 @inproceedings{10.1145/3511808.3557617,